mcoia/soc2_server_audit/README.md

 - Decide on a place to have the software run
 - Clone this project
+- Copy the example files to real files for editing
 - Install PostgreSQL somewhere (same machine is fine)
 - Edit these files:
   - conf.soc2